nfotinakes/mrc_volunteer_system/README.md

 <h1 align="center">MRC Volunteer System</h3>

   <p align="center">
-    A tool for MRC Unit Coordinators to track, organize, and interact with MRC Volunteer Data
+    A tool for MRC Unit Coordinators to track, organize, and interact with MRC Volunteer Data and manage an MRC volunteer network.
     <br />
     <br />
     <br />